Rain World: Gameplay

-Multiple reviewers concluded that while some hardcore players might enjoy the tough gameplay, Rain World excluded a large audience with its design choices.
-Paste compared the controls to Devil May Cry due to their required specificity, which would have frustrated even the most experienced of gamers, especially in partnership with the game's checkpoints.
-Rock, Paper, Shotgun called the checkpointing among the worst in modern platformers, and its challenge, unlike the similarly punishing Dark Souls, without purpose.
-Rain Worlds karma gates, which require the player to have a positive hibernate-to-death ratio, were arbitrary goals "disrespectful" of the player's time, according to GameSpot.
+Reviewers concluded that while some hardcore players might enjoy its gameplay, Rain World excluded a large audience with its design choices.
+Paste compared the controls to Devil May Cry due to their required specificity, believing that they would have frustrated even the most experienced of gamers.
+Rock, Paper, Shotgun called the checkpointing among the worst in modern platform games, and its challenge, unlike the similarly punishing Dark Souls, without purpose.
+Rain Worlds karma gates, requiring a positive hibernate-to-death ratio, were arbitrary goals "disrespectful" of the player's time, according to GameSpot.
 Making the player trudge through an area a dozen times, IGN argued, is "antithetical" in a game in which exploration is the reward.
-In contrast, PC Gamers reviewer, with time, began to see the game's cumbersome controls less as "bad design" than as "thematically appropriate", given the game's intent to disempower the player.
-The "thrilling desperation" of Rain World made it the best game of 2017 to PCGamesNs reviewer: after hours and hundreds of deaths, he found that learning from each death was worthwhile.
-Though Rain World was a "beautiful, forward-thinking game", Paste concluded it should have been more accessible in regard to the game's "puzzles" that gave only "half of the pieces".
+In contrast, PC Gamers reviewer, with time, saw the controls less as "bad design" than as "thematically appropriate" given the game's intent to disempower the player.
+The "thrilling desperation" of Rain World made it one of the best games of 2017 to PCGamesNs reviewer: after hours and hundreds of deaths, he found that learning from each death was worthwhile.
+While calling Rain World a "beautiful, forward-thinking game", Paste concluded it should have been more accessible in regard to the game's "puzzles" that gave only "half of the pieces".

 Some critics fondly recalled unique in-game encounters as they learned the game environment's unwritten rules.
-Not knowing how foreign figures would react, Rock, Paper, Shotguns reviewer treated new encounters as puzzles.
-This led to moments of fearful scrambling across a room to avoid a new, encroaching enemy type and discovering that other enemies are harmless if left alone.
-Rain World was abundant with opportunities for a player to demonstrate ingenuity, according to GameSpot, whose highlights included making a mouse into a dark room's lantern, using weapons as climbable objects, and luring enemies into battle to distract from the slugcat.
-PCGamesN believed this factor was lacking in mainstream gaming, highlighting that learning to "manipulate and criss-cross the behaviours of Rain Worlds menagerie" resulted in exhilaration.
-Nintendo World Report, reviewing the game in 2019, believed the unpredictable creature behavior deserved its "own level of praise", which differentiated it from the "typical goombas" of other games.
-Those critics considered these mysterious, perceptive interactions to be among the game's best features.
+Unsure of how these strange figures would react, Rock, Paper, Shotgun treated new encounters as puzzles, leading to moments of genuine discovery.
+Rain World was abundant with opportunities for the player to demonstrate ingenuity, as noted by GameSpot, whose highlights included turning a mouse into a dark room's lantern, using weapons as climbable objects, and luring enemies into battle to distract from the slugcat.
+This factor was lacking in many games according to PCGamesN, which stated that learning to "manipulate and criss-cross the behaviours of Rain Worlds menagerie" resulted in exhilaration.
+Nintendo World Report, reviewing in 2019, believed the unpredictable creature behavior deserved its "own level of praise", which differentiated it from the static, unchanging enemies of other games.
+Likewise, Shacknewss 2018 review praised the game's pacing, saying that intense action from stumbling upon random beasts were sparse in between Rain Worlds quiet gameplay—the reviewer admired Rain Worlds immersion and the dynamic of the slugcat in a setting that does not revolve around it.